It's Fast Food or You Run - Out of Time

 When the light turns green, it makes sense to press the gas.
 Consume a little bit more fuel to go forward, it feels right, it feels necessary.
 That’s the direction everyone else seems to be going.

-Yet, there is no journey without a destination.
+There is no journey without a destination.
 Arriving there always means consuming: dinner, a film, groceries, words from a friend, work, a view, a sunset, delivery, graduation, funeral.
 I cannot think of a place that you don’t take things in, almost like our form is to consume.

 It feels natural, it is natural.
 That’s why we lack control over the things we buy, the places we go.
 I cannot help having a need for food, community, and to ease boredom.
 Advertisements are designed to make a consumer choice feel easier, familiarity drives a purchase.
 It feels forward, even when it is backward.